-Buttermilk Bourbon Pumpkin Cheesecake Layer Cake: Fluffy white buttermilk cake scented with bourbon with layers of pumpkin cheesecake all topped with bourbon Swiss meringue buttercream.
+This Buttermilk Bourbon Pumpkin Cheesecake Layer Cake is a buttermilk cake with bourbon and layers of pumpkin cheesecake topped with bourbon buttercream.

 I’ve had a lot of insomnia lately.